skip-mev/docs/docs/chains/slinky/validator/1-validator-config.md

 This readme overview's the configuration options for the oracle service and its corresponding metrics intrumentation.

-Validator's running on a network that support's the oracle module (`x/oracle`) **must** run the oracle side-car.
+Validator's running on a network that support's the oracle **must** run the oracle side-car.
 Non-validator's can configure their oracle config's to be disabled, and the oracle side-car will not be run.

 > <div align="center">
 >